Gaetano Donizetti: Early life and musical education in Bergamo and Bologna

-The youngest of three sons, Donizetti was born in 1797 in Bergamo's Borgo Canale quarter, located just outside the city walls.
+The youngest of three sons, Donizetti was born in 1797 in the Borgo Canale quarter of Bergamo, located just outside the city walls.
 His family was very poor and had no tradition of music, his father Andrea being the caretaker of the town pawnshop.
 Simone Mayr, a German composer of internationally successful operas, had become maestro di cappella at Bergamo's principal church in 1802.
-He founded the Lezioni Caritatevoli school in Bergamo in 1805 for the purpose of providing musical training, including classes in literature, beyond what choirboys ordinarily received up until the time that their voices broke.
+He founded the Lezioni Caritatevoli school in Bergamo (now the Conservatorio Gaetano Donizetti) in 1805 for the purpose of providing musical training, including classes in literature, beyond what choirboys ordinarily received up until the time that their voices broke.
 In 1807, Andrea Donizetti attempted to enroll both his sons, but the elder, Giuseppe (then 18), was considered too old.
 Gaetano (then 9) was accepted.

 While not especially successful as a choirboy during the first three trial months of 1807 (there being some concern about a difetto di gola, a throat defect), Mayr was soon reporting that Gaetano "surpasses all the others in musical progress" and he was able to persuade the authorities that the young boy's talents were worthy of keeping him in the school.
 He remained there for nine years, until 1815.

 However, as Donizetti scholar William Ashbrook notes, in 1809 he was threatened with having to leave because his voice was changing.
 In 1810 he applied for and was accepted by the local art school, the Academia Carrara, but it is not known whether he attended classes.
 Then, in 1811, Mayr once again intervened.
 Having written both libretto and music for a "pasticcio-farsa", Il piccolo compositore di musica, as the final concert of the academic year, Mayr cast five young students, among them his young pupil Donizetti as "the little composer".
 As Ashbrook states, this "was nothing less than Mayr's argument that Donizetti be allowed to continue his musical studies".